Patrick Wisdom Player Props: Cubs vs. Padres

-On Saturday, Patrick Wisdom (batting .094 in his past 10 games) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 10:10 PM ET.
+Patrick Wisdom, with a slugging percentage of .281 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs versus the San Diego Padres, with Ryan Weathers on the mound, June 4 at 5:30 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Padres.
+He had a hitless performance in his last game (0-for-4) against the Padres.

 Patrick Wisdom Game Info & Props vs. the Padres